 For the past several years, we know marketers and businesses everywhere are straying from the traditional idea of ads.
 In fact, a Nielsen study shows “the top four most-trusted sources of advertising” are:

 - People You Know

 - Branded Sites

 - Reviews + Testimonials

 And somewhere on the very bottom of that list, you’ll find traditional advertising efforts.
-In this day and age, more than 30 percent of internet users actively implement ad blocker software - so some of those digital ads don’t even reach whom they’re intended to.
+In this day and age, more than 40 percent of internet users actively implement ad blocker software on both desktop and mobile devices - so some of those digital ads don’t even reach whom they’re intended to.

 Now, I’m not saying you should ditch online ads completely… not at all.
 There is a time and place - but we have to practice what we preach with the inbound marketing methodology … it’s all about what is relevant and valuable to the consumers.